defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

   - for shared context between modules and applies
   - common attributes such as name prefix/suffix (labels), tags and other global configuration.
 - Avoid directly passing attributes to wrapped modules in favor of defaults organized by context.
-- NOTE: Do we want to take on the scope to keep secrets in a store and out of module output? (require a store as input)

 - Example